Fiston-pro/AWS-summary/README.md

 Amazon Sumerian makes it easy to create engaging 3D front-end experiences

+AWS Elastic Disaster Recovery (AWS DRS) minimizes downtime and data loss with fast, reliable recovery of on-premises and cloud-based applications.

+AWS DataSync is a secure, online service that automates and accelerates moving data between on premises and AWS Storage services.

+AWS Fault Injection Simulator supports creating disruptive events across a range of AWS services, including to reduce cpu,... so that you can discover bugs, etc

+AWS Backup is a fully managed backup service that makes it easy to centralize and automate the back up of data across AWS services

 AWS Workplace is a fully managed desktop virtualization service that enables you to securely access data and applications from any supported device

 Amazon AppStream is a fully managed application streaming service that provides users with instant access to their desktop applications from anywhere.